 Chassis number LLBA9 is a genuinely unique motorcar and one of the six long-wheelbase S2s delivered to an outside coachbuilder.
-The story of this remarkable automobile is shrouded in much speculation about the identity of the person who commissioned its construction.
-According to documents sourced via the Rolls-Royce Foundation, LLBA9 was first ordered via New York-dealer J.S.
+For years, the story of this remarkable automobile was shrouded in much speculation about the identity of the person who commissioned its construction.
+According to documents sourced via the Rolls-Royce Foundation, LLBA9 was ordered via New York-dealer J.S.
 Inskip.
 It was equipped in left-hand drive and delivered ex-factory to Wendler Karosseriebau of Germany; a coachbuilder with a long-standing tradition of building fascinating and beautiful designs of the highest quality.

 Wendler’s first motor bodies were built in 1919, and they also supplied bodies for commercial trucks.
 Their portfolio is genuinely fascinating and includes many highly advanced streamlined designs on BMW, Mercedes-Benz and even Ford V8 chassis.
 Perhaps their most famous relationship was with Porsche, for whom Wendler bodied several road-going 356s in addition to creating the svelte coachwork for the legendary 550 Spyder, RSK, and RS61 racing cars.

-The order for LLBA9 was curiously placed in the name of the buyer’s agent, factory records do not show the purchaser’s name, and his address is listed as the New York Yacht Club!
+The order for LLBA9 was curiously placed in the name of the buyer’s agent, and factory records do not show the purchaser’s name, only the name of the agent and the address of the New York Yacht Club!
 Subsequent research has revealed the owner to be Caroline Ryan Foulke, heiress to the American Tobacco Company.
-Anonymity was apparently vital to him, though the thoroughly unique body he commissioned seems to contradict that idea.
-Incidentally, this was not the first car Wendler bodied for this particular mystery client.
-They had previously created a gorgeous one-off estate car based on the Mercedes-Benz 300 d “Adenauer.”
-The buyer’s request for an estate car version of the new W112 300-series directly from Mercedes was politely declined, so he commissioned Wendler to handle the conversion which was done masterfully.
-When it came time to replace the 300, Mercedes again refused to build an estate car on the W112 300-series chassis.
-So, he turned to Bentley to supply a coachbuilder-ready chassis, and she commissioned Wendler to build this 300-inspired body.
+Anonymity was apparently vital to her, though the thoroughly unique body she commissioned seems to contradict that idea.
+Prior to her Bentley, Ms. Foulke drove a gorgeous one-off estate car based on the Mercedes-Benz 300 d “Adenauer.”
+Her request for an estate car version of the new W112 300-series directly from Mercedes was politely declined, so when it came time to replace the Adenauer, she turned to Bentley to supply a coachbuilder-ready chassis, and she commissioned Wendler to build this 300-inspired body.

 The opulent cabin has been completely restored using beautiful Connolly leather.
 Wendler cleverly blended the Bentley controls and instruments with a Mercedes-Benz dash.
 The dials sit in a bespoke central fascia surrounded with oak trim in place of the typical walnut veneer.
 The oak trim – subtle nod to the car’s American roots – repeats on the windscreen surround, door tops, and the cargo area floor.
 The fittings and switchgear appear to be off-the-shelf Mercedes items, but apparently, they are all bespoke items made by the coachbuilder to mimic the factory parts.
 It is equipped with a sunroof and a period-appropriate Becker Europa stereo.
 The beautifully crafted interior melds British and Teutonic sensibilities, while maintaining a unique character that would be equally at home parked up at the New York Yacht Club’s 44th St. Clubhouse or Harbor Court in Newport, RI.